SudeepRed/Augmented_Reality_Covid19-Visualizer/README.md

 ## Inspiration:
 There was an instagram post by [Matthew Hallberg](https://www.instagram.com/matthewhallberg/?hl=en) where he showcases a [similar app](https://www.instagram.com/p/B-VeNQxDdIl/?utm_source=ig_web_copy_link).

+## How to run on your device?
-    1.To try in Android install the app from apk folder.
+    1.Install the app from apk folder.
     2.Also take a printout of image from ImageTarget folder.

 ## How to set-up